-There were no significant non-cash transactions during the years 2023 and 2022.
+There were no other significant non-cash transactions during the years 2024 and 2023.

-The notes on pages 15 to 111 are an integral part of these financial statements.
+The notes on pages 16 to 112 are an integral part of these financial statements.

 1. General information

 1.1.
 Corporate information

 Ancoria Bank Limited (the 'Company' or the 'Bank'), was incorporated in Cyprus on 20 August 2013 as a limited liability company under the Cyprus Companies Law, Cap.113 and commenced operations in 2015, as a licensed credit institution by the Central Bank of Cyprus ('CBC').
 Its registered office is at 12 Demostheni Severi, 1st floor, 1080 Nicosia, Cyprus.